ServSafe Manager Study Guide for the ServSafe

 Foodservice Chemicals

 Foodservice chemicals can cause chemical contamination, so cross-contamination must be avoided.
-Only use approved chemicals.
-Never store unneeded chemicals.
+Only use approved chemicals and never store unneeded chemicals on-site.
 Cover or move nearby items that could become contaminated before using chemicals.
 Clean and sanitize equipment and utensils after using chemicals.
 Always follow the manufacturer’s guidelines.
+Safety Data Sheets (SDS) for every chemical used in the facility must be accessible to all employees at all times, either in a physical binder or a digital database.
 Store chemicals in the original containers (labeled with instructions and common name) in designated areas separate from food, equipment, linens, and utensils.
-Space chemicals apart from other items or partition them from other items, and always keep them under food, equipment, utensils, linens, etc., never above.
+If a chemical is transferred to a secondary container, such as a spray bottle, that container must be labeled with the chemical’s common name.
+Always store chemicals below food, equipment, utensils, and linens, never above.

 An Operation Cleaning Program

 Develop a master cleaning schedule and train your staff to follow it, monitoring their use of the program to see if it’s effective.
 Your master cleaning schedule should list all cleaning jobs in certain areas, or list jobs in the order they should be done, including food and non-food areas.
 Assign tasks to specific individuals.
 Cleaning and sanitizing should happen daily as needed, and major cleaning should be done when foods won’t risk contamination.
 Work schedules should accommodate cleaning time.
 Have clear written procedures for cleaning, including the tools and chemicals that should be used.
-Change the master cleaning schedule as needed when menu, procedures, or equipment changes, and include staff input when making changes.
+Managers must re-evaluate and update the master cleaning schedule as needed when the menu, staff, procedures, or equipment changes.

 All Study Guides for the ServSafe are now available as downloadable PDFs